 Nasal Alveolar Molding

-Dr. Girotto is one of the few providers in the Upstate New York region uniquely trained in this new technique.
-Nasoalveolar molding is a non-surgical, passive method of bringing the gum and lip together by re-directing the forces of natural growth.
+Dr. Erin Shope, our team’s pediatric dentist, is one of the few providers in the Upstate New York region uniquely trained in this technique.
+NAM is a non-surgical, passive method of bringing the gum and lip together by re-directing the forces of natural growth.
 It is non-painful, and relatively easy to use.
-This technique is becoming the "gold standard" for cleft lip repair, and we are proud to be able to bring this technique to the families served by the Golisano Children's Hospital Cleft and Craniofacial Center.
+This technique is becoming the "gold standard" for cleft lip repair, and we are proud to be able to offer this to the families served by the Golisano Children's Hospital Cleft and Craniofacial Center.